 Apollo 15 giveth and taketh away.
 On the one hand it is the first use of the Lunar rover, and the tracks from it stand out beautifully when viewed from the LRO.
 On the other, there does not appear to be a high resolution view taken of the Hadley Rille landing site taken by the Lunar Orbiters.
 Some do exist of some parts of Hadley Rille, but not the landing site specifically.
 However, this does mean that the claims of the landing deniers become even more difficult to substantiate: the images of the surface will be even less detailed as a result, and the likelihood of there being LRO viewable details being available to anyone other than the astronauts who piloted the LM to the lunar surface becomes even smaller.
 Apollo 15 giveth right back again.

 Some elements of the Hadley Rille site have been discussed elsewhere, but it’s worth having a quick look before beginning our own exploration of the site.
-The exploration in question comes from the JAXA/SELENE probe, run by the Japanese, and it took a photograph from an oblique angle of the Apollo 15 site.
+The exploration in question comes from the JAXA/SELENE probe, run by the Japanese, and it took a photograph from above the Apollo 15 site.
+The ground model scanned at the same time allows them to reproduce a 3D view of the site (you can see more examples I’ve done of this here).
 The resolution is not adequate to pick out small details, but the topography is an exact match for a photograph taken by Apollo astronauts.

 How could Apollo have possibly constructed such a 3 dimensionally accurate topographic recreation of the Hadley Rille site without actually going there?
 Let’s take a quick look at the alternatives: